Enhanced Evaporative Emission Systems

 An OBD2 drive cycle.

 Purge Solenoid: The purge solenoid is responsible for venting the tank's fuel vapor into the intake manifold.
-The ECM purges the system only after meeting certain conditions like engine temperature and speed.
+The ECM only purges the system after meeting conditions like engine operating temperature and speed.
 A faulty purge solenoid can result in a rough idle and difficulty starting.

 Fuel Tank Pressure Sensor: This is an input used by the ECM to indicate if the system is leaking into the atmosphere.
-This input, along with other sensor inputs, determines if there is a fault in the tank's seal.
+This input and other sensor inputs determine if there is a fault in the tank's seal.

 Vent Valve: The vent allows fresh air to enter the canister.
 The ECM also uses it to monitor purge valve operation.
 OBD II Enhanced EVAP systems contain a vent valve.